Postgraduate Certificate in Play Therapy and Musical Play.

 The Postgraduate Certificate takes one year to complete and is the only course that brings music and play together in ways that enhance children’s physical, mental, and emotional health.
 This online-based training will include video vignettes, readings, study, and reflections as well as written assignments, all of which will involve 6-8 hours of on-line supported study per week.
 We are pleased to be working with an award winning film producer who has been filming high quality video vignettes for each module of this course.

-There will be a four-day training course with a series of highly practical workshops in Play Therapy, Musical Play Therapy and Clinical Arts Therapy to be held in Christchurch, New Zealand in April 2018.
-Our next intake for the course is in September 2017.
+A four-day training course with a series of highly practical workshops in Play Therapy, Musical Play Therapy and Clinical Arts Therapy, held in Christchurch, is an integral part of the programme.

 PLAY101: History and Theories of Play Therapy